 Your local Social Services department should be able to give you more information nearer the time.

-The Relatives and Residents Association produces a useful 'framework contract' if you are considering arranging your own care without an assessment by your local authority.
+Care Rights UK (formerly known as Relatives and Residents Association) produces a useful 'framework contract' if you are considering arranging your own care without an assessment by your local authority.

 You should be aware that it is illegal to give your property or savings to another person in order to qualify for help from your local authority.
 This is called 'deprivation of assets' and your local authority may try to claim back any fees you have been given if they feel that you have deliberately given your assets away.